-- 15) Which character can you connect with the most in your book and why? - 16) How does the author best develop and reveal the characters?
-(Through dialogue with other characters?
-Through how other characters view him/her?
-Through character behavior?
-Through description?)
+- 15) Which character can you connect with the most in your book and why? - 16) Which characterization method does the author use to reveal information about his/her characters? - 17) Do you think that the majority of characters in this book are credible?
+If so/not, cite 3 examples of what makes them credible/not credible.

-Cite two (2) examples from the novel. - 17) Which character(s) in this book are credible, or believable?

-Cite three (3) examples of what makes the character(s) credible/or not credible.